doctorcolossus/tab_wrangler/README.md

 ## Support

-I wrote this for my own use and use it on a daily basis.
+I wrote this for my own use, and not to share or show off.
+I do use it on a daily basis myself, but it's still far from complete.
-This means I didn't design it with other people's environments in mind.
+I didn't design it with other people's environments in mind.
 I use [Sway window manager](https://swaywm.org/) in Arch Linux.
 The feature to shift focus to an open window depends on Sway's `swaymsg`.
 I have also been able to test this in Ubuntu 22.04 (Jammy Jellyfish),